Sea Turtle Project

 Sea turtles inhabit tropical, subtropical and, to a lesser extent, temperate ocean waters throughout the world.
 Although sea turtles live most of their lives in the ocean, adult females return to beaches to lay their eggs.
 They often migrate long distances between feeding grounds and nesting beaches.
 Seven species have been identified worldwide, including green turtles (Chelonia mydas) the largest of all the hard-shelled sea turtles.

-The community at Ulithi Atoll would like to establish a field camp at the main nesting site on Gielop Island.
-The camp will serve as a base for long-term sea turtle monitoring, for clean up of marine debris to better maintain nesting beaches and as a campsite for local and international youth to learn about sea turtles and island ecology and the marine environment.
-A rigorous database compiled at this field camp can in turn lead to the enactment of conservation policies at the turtles’ feeding grounds and elsewhere.
+The community at Ulithi Atoll, Yap would like to establish a field camp at Gielop Island, the largest green turtle nesting site in Micronesia.
+The camp will serve as a base for long-term sea turtle monitoring, for clean up of marine debris to better maintain nesting beaches and as a campsite for local and international youth to learn about sea turtles and island ecology and the marine environment. .

 How You Can Help